Breakthrough/PySceneDetect/docs/reference/config.md

  * Mac:
      * `~/Library/Preferences/PySceneDetect/scenedetect.cfg`

 Run `scenedetect help` to see the exact path on your system which will be used (it will be listed under the help text for the -c/--config option).
+You can right-click and save the above `scenedetect.cfg` template into one of these locations to get started.

 Specifying a config file path using -c/--config overrides the user config file.
-Specifying values via the command line override any values in the config file.
+Specifying values on the command line will override those values in the config file.

 The syntax of a configuration file is: